My Boy (Billie Eilish song)

 "My Boy" is a song by American singer Billie Eilish.
 It was released by Darkroom and Interscope Records as the sixth single from Eilish's debut extended play (EP), Don't Smile at Me (2017).
 Eilish and her brother, Finneas O'Connell, co-wrote the song, with the latter solely handling the production.
-A pop track with jazz-influenced instrumentation, the song was heavily inspired by boys who broke Eilish's heart.
+A pop track with funk- and jazz-influenced instrumentation, the song was heavily inspired by boys who broke Eilish's heart.

 "My Boy" has been awarded several certifications, including a platinum by the Recording Industry Association of America (RIAA), double platinum by both the Australian Recording Industry Association (ARIA) and Recorded Music NZ, triple platinum by Music Canada (MC), and gold by the British Phonographic Industry (BPI).
 It was performed live by Eilish during her 2018 1 by 1 tour.
 A Troyboi remix was released on March 9, 2018.

 Background and composition

 "My Boy" was released on July 28, 2017, as the sixth single on Eilish's debut EP Don't Smile at Me.
 The track was written by the singer and Finneas O'Connell, her brother and the track's sole producer.
 Mastering and mixing was handled by the studio personnel, John Greenham and Rob Kinelski, respectively.
 A remix of the song by TroyBoi titled "MyBoi" was released on March 9, 2018.
 Claire Ruder writing for Earmilk praised TroyBoi's remix, saying it "was able to successfully transform a tempo-changing short-and-sweet pop song into bass-laden and explosive EDM."
 And further mentions "'MyBoi,' turns chopped vocals from Billie into an instrument for the chorus of the track, paired with intricate layers of hi-hats, heavy kicks, and bass."

 According to sheet music published by Universal Music Publishing Group at Musicnotes.com, "My Boy" has a moderately slow tempo of 69-72 beats per minute (BPM) and is played in the key of B minor.
 Eilish's vocals span a range of F♯_{3} to B_{4}.
-Critical commentary described "My Boy" as a jazz-influenced pop track.
+Critical commentary described "My Boy" as a funk- and jazz-influenced pop track.
 "My Boy" features a minimalist production consisting of a hi-hat and keyboard.
 According to Baeble Music's Olivia Lewis, the track begins with a "chiller, jazz-like vibe, and a layer of darkness and mystery": "My boy's being sus', he was shady enough, but now he's just a shadow/My boy loves his friends like I love my split ends."
 After the lyrics: "And by that, I mean, he cuts 'em off", a "funky" tempo change happens.
 The song soon becomes more upbeat while maintaining the heaviness of the intro: My boy's being sus' and he don't know how to cuss/He just sounds like he's tryna be his father (Who are you?)/My boy's an ugly crier but he's such a pretty liar/And by that I mean he said he'd 'change'".